The universal six-functor formalism: Stable motivic homotopy theory

-\begin{rmk} Ayoub in~\cite[D\'{e}finition~1.4.1, 2.3.1, and~2.3.50]{Ayoub_six-operationsI} introduced a similar set of axioms under the name of a `closed symmetric monoidal stable homotopy $2$-functor', and Cisinski-D\'eglise use a closely related notion of `motivic triangulated categories' in~\cite[Definition~2.4.45]{Cisinski-Deglise_mixed-motives}.
-The main difference between these and our coefficient systems is that the former take values in (symmetric monoidal) triangulated categories.
+\begin{rmk} Ayoub in~\cite[D\'{e}finitions~1.4.1, 2.3.1, and~2.3.50]{Ayoub_six-operationsI} introduced a similar set of axioms by the name of a `closed symmetric monoidal stable homotopy $2$-functor', and Cisinski-D\'eglise use a closely related notion of `motivic triangulated categories' in~\cite[Definition~2.4.45]{Cisinski-Deglise_mixed-motives}.
+The main difference between these and our coefficient systems is that the former take values in tensor triangulated categories.
 The \icategorical version we use here was introduced in~\cite[\S\,5]{Drew_motivic-hodge}, to which we refer the reader for a more in-depth discussion.
 In particular, we highlight the following two points explained there.
 Given a functor $C:\schop{B}\to\calg{\iCATst}$, the following are equivalent:\footnote{The implication \ref{item:hoC}$\Rightarrow$\ref{item:C} is proved there under the additional assumption that $p_\sharp$ exists (on the level of \icats) for every smooth morphism $p$.
-But this is automatic, by~\cite[Theorem~3.3.1]{Nguyen-Raptis-Schrade:adjoints}.} \begin{enumerate}[(i)] \item The functor $C$ is a coefficient system. \item The functor $\ho(C)$ is a closed symmetric monoidal stable homotopy $2$-functor. \end{enumerate} Similarly, for a natural transformation $\phi:C\to C'$ between two coefficient systems, the following are equivalent: \begin{enumerate}[(i')] \item The natural transformation $\phi$ defines a morphism of coefficient systems. \item The natural transformation $\ho(\phi)$ defines a morphism of closed symmetric monoidal stable homotopy $2$-functors. \end{enumerate} \end{rmk}
+But this is automatic, by~\cite[Theorem~3.3.1]{Nguyen-Raptis-Schrade:adjoints}.} \begin{enumerate}[(i)] \item The functor $C$ is a coefficient system. \item The functor $\ho(C)$ obtained from $C$ by passing (pointwise) to the homotopy category is a closed symmetric monoidal stable homotopy $2$-functor. \end{enumerate} Similarly, for a natural transformation $\phi:C\to C'$ between two coefficient systems, the following are equivalent: \begin{enumerate}[(i')] \item The natural transformation $\phi$ defines a morphism of coefficient systems. \item The natural transformation $\ho(\phi)$ defines a morphism of closed symmetric monoidal stable homotopy $2$-functors. \end{enumerate} \end{rmk}

 \begin{defn} A \emph{cocomplete coefficient system} is a functor $C:\schop{B}\to\calg{\iCATcost}$ taking values in symmetric monoidal cocomplete stable \icats and cocontinuous symmetric monoidal functors whose composite with the forgetful functor $\iCATcost\to\iCATst$ is a coefficient system.
-A morphism of cocomplete coefficient systems is a natural transformation between cocomplete coefficient systems whose composite with the forgetful functor $\iCATcost\to\iCATst$ is a morphism of coefficient system.
+A morphism of cocomplete coefficient systems is a natural transformation between cocomplete coefficient systems whose composite with the forgetful functor $\iCATcost\to\iCATst$ is a morphism of coefficient systems.
 This defines a \subicat $\CoCoSy{B}\subseteq\fun{\schop{B}}{\calg{\iCATcost}}$. \end{defn}